Justin Turner Player Props: Red Sox vs. Tigers

 Justin Turner At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 87th, his on-base percentage ranks 27th, and he is 148th in the league in slugging.
+- Turner has gotten a hit in five of eight games this year (62.5%), with multiple hits twice.

-- This season, Turner has posted at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- In eight games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.